-His lines here above are pure poetry, pure love, pure heart.
+The above lines are pure poetry, pure love, pure heart.
 No business, no millions, no fans, no superheroes.
-Just the perfection of eternity in a movie that could do nothing else but becoming a hit.
+Just the perfection of eternity in a movie written in 30 days, a movie that could become nothing else but a hit.

-Don’t ask me what kind of movie I want to make next!
-What kind of a story I want to tell next!
-(I may have it actually, it feels very square and very compelling, but that’s for another post!)
+So don’t ask me what kind of movie I want to make next!
+Ask me what kind of story I want to tell!

-Meanwhile, join me in watching the following clip of Sting, and let’s enjoy 4 minutes and a half of black & white magic.
+Now, let’s enjoy 4 minutes and a half of pure black & white poetry lesson.